 - In the unlikely event of leftover crumble, freeze it!
 It freezes really well, I like to have it for brekkie every now and then.

-If you make my apple crumble, remember to share it with me on Instagram.
+If you make my Healthy Apple Crumble remember to share it with me on Instagram.
 I love seeing and sharing your creations.
-Find me at @youtotallygotthis and use the hashtag #youtotallygotthis so I can find you!
+Plus, one lucky reader each month will win their own You Totally Got This grocery bag.
+You can find me @youtotallygotthis – don’t forget to set your account to public and use the hashtag #youtotallygotthis so I can find you.